Designer Bio

-Julia Felice, Ph.D. is a trained scientist and experienced educator with 20 years of experience.
+Julia Felice, Ph.D. is a trained scientist and experienced communicator and designer with 20 years of experience.

-Her scientific expertise, focused on biological and quantitative sciences, comes from doctoral work at Cornell University and undergraduate years at MIT.
-She has published and presented her original research in a number of peer-reviewed journals and international scientific conferences as well as to a range of student, professional, and lay audiences.
+Her scientific expertise, focused on biological and quantitative sciences, comes from doctoral work at Cornell University and undergraduate training at MIT.
+She has published and presented original research in a number of peer-reviewed journals and international conferences as well as to a range of expert and non-expert audiences.

-As an educator, Dr. Felice has taught, trained, and mentored learners in professional, higher education, and public school settings.
-She is enthusiastic about facilitating constructive engagement with important science, and brings well-tested skills in instructional design, multi-platform STEM communication, organizational and systems thinking, and dialogue to this work.
+As an expert communicator and designer, Dr. Felice has taught, trained, and mentored learners in professional, higher education, and public school settings.
+She is enthusiastic about facilitating constructive engagement with important science, and applies well-tested skills in multi-platform STEM communication, instructional design, organizational and systems thinking, and dialogue.

 Felice Information Design is a culmination of my lifelong passion for combining information with design to inspire learning in myself and others.